LET THE BATTLE BEGIN!

 I am also involved in a personal Ashes competition.
-It has been waged between myself and a very irritating man by the name of Sydney Smith for half a century (to use a cricketing term).
+It has been waged between myself and a very irritating man by the name of Sydney Smith for over thirty years.
 An organization called NADOW was where we used to work…..and argue about sport.

 FEEL FREE TO LEAVE A MESSAGE IN THE BOX BELOW.
 DON’T FORGET TO COMPLETE THE ANTI-SPAM SUM BEFORE PRESSING ‘SUBMIT’.
 NO TAUNTS OR CRUEL JOKES FROM ‘ENGLISHERS’ PLEASE.
 I HEARD ONE THAT SAID.
 ‘HOW DO YOU TIME A BOILED EGG?
 ANSWER; ‘PUT IT IN THE POT WHEN AN AUSSIE GOES OUT TO BAT, REMOVE IT WHEN HE COMES BACK IN.‘

 For another cricket story, click HERE